Modification & Child Custody Lawyers in Houston

 This last option is the most frequently cited and can encompass a variety of situations.
 Generally, one parent moving out of the state or taking a new job qualifies.

 If a parent has been convicted of child abuse, then you could certainly seek a modification as well.
-However, every case is different, so you should meet with a child custody lawyer in Houston to see if your circumstances support a modification request.
+However, every case is different, so you should meet with a Houston child custody lawyer to see if your circumstances support a modification request.

 Also, realize that the proposed change must be in your child’s best interests based on the factors discussed above.

-Among child custody lawyers in Houston, the staff at The Stout Law Firm PLLC stands out for our commitment to providing honest and straightforward advice.
+As experienced Houston child custody attorneys, Our staff at The Stout Law Firm PLLC is committed to providing honest and straightforward advice.

 Our attorneys are experienced in helping clients achieve favorable outcomes without needing to go to court in many cases.

-These techniques can and do often help parents navigate through the litigation process while remaining on speaking terms, which makes co-parenting easier.
+These techniques can and do often help parents navigate through the litigation process while remaining on speaking terms.
+This makes co-parenting easier.

 However, as experienced Houston custody lawyers, our attorneys also realize that not every case can be settled between parties.

-There are some instances when a case simply must be tried to the judge or jury and our attorneys are prepared to take your case to court, if and when necessary.
+There are some instances when we simply must take a case to trial.
+The Stout Law firm team is ready when this happens.
+We will take your case to court, if and when necessary.

-Our attorneys at The Stout Law Firm we will do everything we can to protect your rights and your relationship with your child.
+Our Houston child custody attorneys at The Stout Law Firm will do everything we can to protect your rights and your relationship with your child.

-If you are in the middle of a divorce or child custody dispute, you should meet with an experienced child custody lawyer in Houston right away.
+If you are in the middle of a divorce or child custody dispute, meet with an experienced Houston child custody lawyer right away.

-The sooner you meet with an attorney the more prepared you will be to move forward in the custody proceeding if that becomes necessary.
+The sooner you meet with our team the more prepared you will be to move forward in the custody proceeding if necessary.

-To schedule a consultation with a lawyer at The Stout Law Firm, please call or submit an online message.
+To schedule a consultation with a Houston custody lawyer at The Stout Law Firm, please contact us today.
 We’re here to help.